 I received this message from a reader the other day.
-And I just had to share it with you because I’m like a million percent positive someone else out there has felt this frustration, too.
+And I just had to share it with you because I’m a million percent positive someone else out there has felt this frustration, too.

 If that’s you, please read this message and realize you’re not alone.
 Following Jesus is not the same thing as “behaving better.”
 It isn’t behavior management but heart change.
 With heart change comes a transformed outlook on life.
 True fulfillment doesn’t reside in late nights, bright lights, and loud music.
 Those things tend to lose their appeal.
 But I want to drive home the point that just “not partying” does not set anyone above those who may be “partying.”
 However, when you’ve had an encounter with Jesus and your heart no longer craves the temporary satisfactions of the world, it can be so discouraging with those we love haven’t experienced that same transformation.
 And it can be equally as frustrating when we WANT to experience that heart change and desire change, but still find ourselves lured into old ways.
 So if you’re feeling the weight of this in your own life or walk of faith, I have something for you: